What is a savings account? Definition, how they work

 How to maximize earnings from a savings account

 - Check out community and online banks: Big brick-and-mortar banks typically don’t offer the returns of these institutions.
 Online banks, in particular, tend to offer better yields: They don’t have the costs associated with brick-and-mortar banks and tend to pass those savings on to their customers.
-Here are the best rates for savings accounts.

 - Get a sign-up bonus: Some banks offer cash bonuses when you sign up for a new savings account.
 These bonuses can range in the hundreds of dollars.
 It’s worth keeping an eye on the best bank account bonuses and signing up for an account with a great bonus and a great rate.